 The camera uses a 12MP sensor along with an f/2.0 lens which gives it an edge over entry-level waterproof cameras, and will help with the low-light conditions you find underwater.
 Thanks to the folded optics used in the construction of the lens, the camera has an impressive level of macro performance letting you get detailed close-up shots.

-4K video recording is included.
+Being able to shoot raw (and raw+JPEG) means you’re able to take single shots and then recover highlight and shadow detail later, rather than having to remember to shoot in the HDR mode.
+High-quality, 4K video recording is included as well.
 Fans of macro photography will be impressed by the built-in focus stacking, and there are some manual controls available for when you’re shooting.
 This model also benefits from USB-C charging.

 Read our Olympus / OM System Tough TG-7 review